Giv'at Asaf: History

 In March 2011, in response to another petition by Peace Now, the Israeli government announced its decision to dismantle all illegal outposts built on private Palestinian land by the end of 2011, including Giv'at Asaf.
 The residents of Giv'at Asaf vowed "a violent struggle" against their removal.
 In November 2011 the government asked the Supreme Court for an extension on the Giv'at Asaf demolition, stating it was in talks with the outpost's representatives and was asking them to leave by 1 July 2012.

 In 2011 fifteen gravestones in the Mamilla Cemetery were spray painted with red graffiti that said "Death to the Arabs" and the name of the Giv'at Asaf outpost in a "price-tag" attack.
 In November 2011, the apartment building in Jerusalem where Peace Now's Settlement Watch director Hagit Ofran lives was sprayed with the slogans "the revenge of Givat Assaf", "regards from Oz Zion", and "death to Hagit Ofran".
 Haaretz reported that it was probably a response to the Oz Zion outpost's evacuation and the government's decision to evacuate the Giv'at Asaf outpost.

 In May 2013 the Israeli government announced it was considering legalizing Giv'at Asaf and three other unauthorized outposts.
 The government claimed that while Giv'at Asaf had originally been deemed problematic, the land on which it sat had since been purchased.
 In response, the US State Department said the US would not "accept the legitimacy of continued Israeli settlement activity" and that "continued settlement activity is counterproductive to the cause of peace".

 In May 2014 settlers dismantled four homes in the outpost built on private Palestinian property in accordance with a High Court of Justice order issued in response to a 2007 petition by Peace Now.

 Two IDF soldiers were shot and killed near the settlement on 13 December 2018.

 Impact on Palestinians

-According to Haaretz, since the outpost was established, Palestinians from the village of Burqa have been unable to access the direct road that links their village to Route 60 and the neighboring village of Beitin, which has resulted in what was "a trip of a few minutes" becoming "a long, circuitous journey".
+According to Haaretz, in 2012 Palestinians from the village of Burqa were unable to access the direct road that links their village to Route 60 and the neighboring village of Beitin, which resulted in what was "a trip of a few minutes" becoming "a long, circuitous journey".